DeograciasGraole/helloWord/README.md

 > Describe your project in 1 or 2 sentences.

-**HelloWorld** Project is about mastering the tools such: linters,Github, git command and best practices we have learned in day one Lesson..
+**HelloWorld** Project is about mastering the tools such: linters, Github, git commands and best practices we have learned in day one Lesson..

 ## 🛠 Built With <a name="built-with"></a>